thereiswaldo/jeremywalsh.ca/_drafts/league-of-legends-basic-stats-and-the-importance-of-items.md

 ![](/uploads/class-prediction-confusion-matrix-heatmap.png "Logistic Regression Confusion Matrix")

-We can see from the confusion matrix that we do an decent job predicting the Fighters, Mages, Marksmans and Supports, but haven't figured out Assassins and Tanks.
+We can see from the confusion matrix that we do an decent job predicting the Fighters, Mages, Marksmen and Supports, but haven't figured out Assassins and Tanks.
 If we were 100% accurate with this model we would see zeroes in every cell except for the main diagonal.
 Printing out the accuracy score we get 65.96%, and the following classification report.

     #Print the accuracy score of the logistic regression
     print('Accuracy Score:', round(accuracy_score(y_test, preds),4)*100, '%')